Non-smoothable curve singularities

-Many computations simplify considerably if the singularity is quasi-homogeneous.
-In that case one can work degree for degree.
+Many computations simplify considerably if the singularity is quasi-homoge\-neous.
+In that case one can work degree by degree.
 In computer algebra systems computations with weighted homogeneous equations are much faster.

 In the quasi-homogeneous case the multiplicative group $\G_m$ of units of $\k$ acts diagonally, for suitably chosen coordinates $(x_1,\dots,x_n)$ on $\A^n$, by $(g,x_i)\mapsto g^{w_i}x_i$; the integers $w_i$ are called weights.
 The coordinate ring $P/I$, where $P=\k[x_1,\dots,x_n]$, is a graded ring.
 We continue to denote it by $\mO$.
 The generators of the ideal $I=\langle f_1,\dots,f_k\rangle$ can be chosen to be equivariant, with $f_j$ of degree $q_j$.
 A quasi-homogeneous deformation can be described by power series $F_j$ of the same degree $q_j$, lifting the $f_j$, if one assigns appropriate weights to the deformation variables.
 If all the deformation variables have positive weights, then the $F_j$ are polynomials.
 In that case the deformation describes a deformation of the closure of the curve in a weighted projective space, which is trivial at infinity.
 If we also allow weight zero, then the deformation still globalises.
 A deformation with deformation variables of positive weight is said to be a deformation of negative weight, as the degree of the terms in the space variables $x_i$ decreases.
 This is in particular true for trivial deformations, those induced by coordinate transformations.
 We note that Pinkham \cite{Pi,Pi2} uses the Bourbaki definition of positive and negative, according to which 0 is both positive and negative.
 It is therefore customary to call a weighted homogeneous curve negatively smoothable if there exists a smoothing that globalises to a smoothing of the closure of the curve, in the same weighted projective space.